Heartbeat

 - Active hours start: 8 (hour, 24h format; UI range slider covers 0–23)

 - Model: optional override for which service+model to use for heartbeats.
-When not set, the first configured service is used (default behavior).
+When not set, the default path prefers the first configured remote service, then falls back to the first on-device (LiteRT) instance if no remote is configured.
 Useful for selecting a cheaper or faster model for background checks

 UI validation rules: